 Mailchimp is the best email marketing tool, right?
 Well, not necessarily.
-But I’m sure this was the first brand that came to your mind when you thought about signing up for an email marketing service.
+But I’m sure it was the first brand that came to your mind when you thought about signing up for an email marketing service.
 It seemed to be the perfect solution because you get a wide range of powerful tools, from responsive templates to helpful analytics, and it lets you start for free.

 But you soon discovered Mailchimp wasn’t telling you everything.
 You realized that:

 - Mailchimp lacks advanced and customizable automation tools

 - There are better and easier-to-use template libraries and analytics reports

 - You can find other free or affordable options with more features

 You were probably also disappointed by the limited customer service.
 And if you are an affiliate marketer, you had no choice but to look for another solution – as Mailchimp’s Terms and Conditions prohibit affiliate marketing services from using the service.

 It’s time for a change – and we did the research for you.
 Here are the seven best alternatives to Mailchimp so you can choose the right one for your business in no time.